learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Agile.md

 ## Advantages of Agile

-- **Flexibility:** Agile allows for changes and adaptations to evolving project requirements.
+- **Flexibility**: Agile allows for changes and adaptations to evolving project requirements.
-- **Customer Involvement:** Continuous collaboration ensures customer feedback is incorporated, leading to higher satisfaction.
+- **Customer Involvement**: Continuous collaboration ensures customer feedback is incorporated, leading to higher satisfaction.
-- **Early and Incremental Delivery:** Agile emphasizes delivering working software in small, incremental releases.
+- **Early and Incremental Delivery**: Agile emphasizes delivering working software in small, incremental releases.
-- **Continuous Improvement:** Promotes regular reflection, allowing teams to continuously improve processes.
+- **Continuous Improvement**: Promotes regular reflection, allowing teams to continuously improve processes.
-- **Reduced Risks:** Iterative development and continuous testing help identify and address issues early, reducing project risks.
+- **Reduced Risks**: Iterative development and continuous testing help identify and address issues early, reducing project risks.
-- **Transparent Communication:** Values open and transparent communication, fostering better understanding and collaboration.
+- **Transparent Communication**: Values open and transparent communication, fostering better understanding and collaboration.

 ## Disadvantages of Agile

-- **Not Suitable for Small Projects:** May introduce overhead for small projects, making it less efficient.
+- **Not Suitable for Small Projects**: May introduce overhead for small projects, making it less efficient.
-- **Higher Implementation Cost:** Implementation costs, including training, can be higher compared to traditional methodologies.
+- **Higher Implementation Cost**: Implementation costs, including training, can be higher compared to traditional methodologies.
-- **Dependency on Skilled Team:** Demands a team well-versed in Agile concepts, requiring high commitment and discipline.
+- **Dependency on Skilled Team**: Demands a team well-versed in Agile concepts, requiring high commitment and discipline.
-- **Lack of Structure:** Agile's flexible nature may lead to a lack of structure, posing challenges for project management.
+- **Lack of Structure**: Agile's flexible nature may lead to a lack of structure, posing challenges for project management.
-- **Client Involvement Challenges:** Continuous client involvement can be demanding, hindering the Agile process if lacking engagement.
+- **Client Involvement Challenges**: Continuous client involvement can be demanding, hindering the Agile process if lacking engagement.

 ## Waterfall vs Agile